 For example, using the situation above, if there is a claim totalling £7 million, the primary insurer will pay out £5 million and your excess layer insurance company will pay out the additional £2 million.

-How much extra cover can I purchase with excess layer insurance?
+How much extra cover can I purchase?

 You can get up to £50 million public liability or employer’s liability cover with an excess layer policy.
 Check your contract to see what you need, and speak to your broker to make sure you’re not paying for protection you don’t need.